-- Communicating why it’s important to follow best practices that will help keep the organization — and them — safe.
+- Communicating why it’s important to follow best practices that will help keep the organisation — and them — safe.

 - Engaging them with security topics that are relevant and making training memorable by tying it to special events, such as tax season, holidays and Data Privacy Week.

-These efforts are well worth the investment because even small behavior changes by end users, like not writing down a password on a sticky note and adhering it to their computer monitor, can significantly minimize your organization’s security risk.
+These efforts are well worth the investment because even small behaviour changes by end users, like not writing down a password on a sticky note and adhering it to their computer monitor, can significantly minimise your organisation’s security risk.
 After all, research shows that 85% of data breaches involve the human element.

 So, be sure to use the opportunity that World Password Day provides to raise security awareness with your users and educate them on password best practices to help set them on course to become password management masters.